THE FOUR "EXCELLENT" DIFFERENCE

 Facets which are symmetrical and aligned, reflect light directly back to your eye.

 Symmetry grading to Hearts and Arrows standards ensure its brilliance and fire is emitted evenly.

 All Diamond Exchange diamonds are certified by recognised international accredited laboratories.

 This provides you an authoritative analysis of your diamond.

 Diamond Exchange also verifies that your diamond meets all the specific quality requirements and checks the diamond is cold laser inscribed.

 Transparency, also called pellucidity, is the material property of allowing light to pass through.
 In mineralogy, another term for this property is diaphaneity.

-The DCLA Transparency Grade is the degree to which a diamond transmits light, directly relevant to its ‘cloudiness’ or ‘haziness.’
+Developed by the DCLA , the Transparency Grade is the degree to which a diamond transmits light, directly relevant to its ‘cloudiness’ or ‘haziness.’

 In other words, it is a comprehensive assessment of light performance based on the quality of the diamond crystal itself.

-Every DCLA Diamond Exchange stone can be registered to the owner
+Every Diamond Exchange diamond is registered to the owner.